37+ Best Outline Examples in MS Word | Google Docs | Apple Pages | PDF

-- Formal outlines, which follows a specific system with different tiers.
-It is important that you use different methods of organizing with a formal outline, such as Roman numerals..
+- Formal outlines, which follow a specific system with different tiers.
+It is important that you use different methods of organizing with a formal outline, such as Roman numerals.
 Generally, a formal outline must be written with certain rules in mind, such as subordination, where every topic possesses subtopics to further delimit and support it.
-Such outlines must also possess coordination, which gives similar details equal weight in the outline.
+Such outlines must also possess coordination, which gives similar details equal weight in the survey outline.

 - Informal outlines, which are considerably less strict and formal than formal outlines.
 You may use report outline templates for these outlines, being that they are more subjective than formal ones.
 In the case of informal outlines, you can make them considerably simpler, such as making them in the form of simple lists with bullets or numbers, or even notes for organization.
 You need not include formal elements such as subordination or coordination.

 - Reverse outlines, which are the opposite of regular outlines in that you write them after writing your project.
-In their case, this outline is made by removing details from your project, leaving only the main points of the project.
+In their case, this outline is made by removing details from your project report, leaving only the main points of the project.

 Project Outline Examples

 Senior Project Outline

 Project Course Outline

 Professional Resume Outline

 News Report Outline